Art Intent and Implementation

 In the EYFS, the ways in which every child engages with other people and their environment – playing and exploring, active learning, and creating and thinking critically – underpin learning and development across all areas and support the child to remain an effective and motivated learner.

-Children are taught Art through the following areas of learning:
+Children are taught Art through the area of learning, Expressive Arts and Design.

 Key Stage 1

-In Key Stage 1, Art is taught through the half-termly topics throughout the year, so that children can achieve depth in their learning.
-Teachers have identified the key knowledge and skills of each topic and consideration has been given to ensure progression across topics throughout each year group across the school.
+In Key Stage 1, the key knowledge and skills have been identified for coverage throughout the year and for each year group, as well as careful consideration has been given to ensure progression across topics throughout each year group across the school.